mantidproject/mantid/docs/source/algorithms/ImggAggregateWavelengths-v1.rst

 the algorithm :ref:`algm-LoadFITS`).

 The algorithm produces its main outputs as files on disk.
-It also outputs two values: the number of angles or projections processed successfully (which will be always one for neutron radiography), and the number of wavelength bands aggregated.
+It also outputs two values: the number of projections (or angles) processed successfully (which will be always one for neutron radiography), and the number of wavelength bands aggregated.
+One and only one of the options **UniformBands**, **IndexRanges** or **ToFRanges** must be specified.
+This defines the number of output bands and how the input bands are aggregated or combined into the output bands.

 For the sake of simplicity let us explain first the files that the algorithm produces when a single output band is generated.
-This single output band could correspond to all or a subset of the input bands aggregated.
+This single output band could correspond to the aggregation of all or a subset of the input bands.
 This is the case when the property UniformBands is set to 1, or the properties **IndexRanges** or **ToFRanges** are set to a single range (and not multiple ranges separated by commas).

 For neutron radiography data the input path points to a set of image files where every file is assumed to correspond to a different